Is organ donation permitted in Islam?

-Transplants from animals
+Are transplants from animals permissible?

 As for transferring an organ from an animal to a person its rule depends on the rule of the animal itself whether it is pure or impure.

-If the animal is pure such as legally slaughtered camels goats and sheep – there is no doubt about the lawfulness of using any of its parts in medication (transplantation or others) as it is lawful to seek remedy in any lawful thing.
+If the animal is pure such as legally slaughtered camels, goats and sheep – there is no doubt about the lawfulness of using any of its parts in medication (transplantation or others) as it is lawful to seek remedy in any lawful thing.
 The Prophet said:

 “There is no harm in being treated with a bone from a goat, a cow, a camel or a horse or any other animal save the pig”.

-“It is unlawful for him to put an impure bone as long as he could get a pure one; otherwise he is excused.
+“It is unlawful for him to put an impure bone as long as he could get a pure one; otherwise he is excused.”

 If one of the two conditions is not met, it is forbidden to transplant an organ from an impure animal into a human being.

-The opt out system in England
+The opt-out system in England

 Due to the shortage of organ donations, England changed to an opt out system in 2020.